lkeegan/mpfr/build.vc15/readme.txt

 in order to ensure that these terms will continue to be honoured.

-Other files in this distribution that have been created by me for use in building MPIR and MPFR using Microsoft Visual Studio 2015 are provided under the terms of the LGPL version 2.1
+Other files in this distribution that have been created by me for use in building MPIR and MPFR using Microsoft Visual Studio 2017 are provided under the terms of the LGPL version 2.1

-Running the MPFR tests automatically uses Python, which must hence be installed if you want to run them.

-Compiling MPFR with the Visual Studio 2015
+Compiling MPFR with the Visual Studio 2017
 ------------------------------------------

-The project files are intended for use with any version of Visual Studio 2015.
+The project files are intended for use with any version of Visual Studio 2017.
 The build projects are based on MPIR 2.7 and MPFR-3.1.2.
 It is assumed that MPIR has already been built and that the directories containing MPIR and MPFR are at the same level in the directory
 structure:

     mpir
-        build.vc14
+        build.vc15
             dll     MPIR Dynamic Link Libraries
             lib     MPIR Static Libraries
             ....
     mpfr
-        build.vc14
+        build.vc15
             dll     MPFR Dynamic Link Libraries
             lib     MPFR Static Libraries
             ....